Burkina Faso charges three soldiers with murder of journalist

 Burkina Faso’s democratic transition is seen as an example for other African states.
 Former Prime Minister Roch Marc Kabore was elected president last month and once sworn in, will be the country’s first new leader in decades.

-His death triggered a national crisis and violent protests.
-An independent commission said the killing could only have been political and proposed reforms including the dissolution of the presidential guard.

-The charged soldiers, who are in jail, had belonged to the presidential guard, a lawyer for Zongo’s family, Stanislas Bénéwendé Sankara, told Reuters, adding that further arrests were possible.
+The soldiers who have been charged with his murder belonged to the recently disbanded elite presidential guard, a lawyer for Zongo’s family, Stanislas Bénéwendé Sankara, told Reuters on Saturday.

-“We want the people of Burkina Faso that we are on the road to justice for Norbert Zongo,” said transitional prime minister Yacouba Isaac Zida.
-He was speaking at a ceremony on Saturday to open a road in Ouagadougou named after Zongo.
+“These three soldiers are being charged with the murder of Norbert Zongo but the matter could move forward with other people charged,” the lawyer said.
+The chief prosecutor declined to comment.

 The presidential guard was dissolved in September after staging a failed coup led by General Gilbert Diendere in which interim President Michel Kafando was briefly held hostage.